- 1 Tax Fraud Statute of Limitations

 Therefore, the statute is written to provide the government with as much time as the government may need in order to go back and try to uncover the nucleus of facts leading to the fraud.

-Does the IRS Always Have Forever?
+Does the IRS Always Have Forever to pursue Tax Fraud?

 No. Whether or not the IRS can enforce the forever statute for civil tax fraud depends on various factors.